-Hey juniors and seniors—the ACT and SAT still matter a lot!
+Hey juniors and seniors—the ACT and SAT still matter!

-Even as many colleges temporarily extend their test-optional admissions policies another year, the ACT and SAT still can greatly affect merit-based scholarships and college admissions.
+Even as many colleges extend their test-optional admissions policies another year, the ACT and SAT still affect merit-based scholarships, placements, and college admissions.

-- In June 2021, Georgia’s public university system announced that all of its colleges will again require standardized test scores for enrollment and merit scholarships in 2022.
+- In June 2021, Georgia’s public university system announced that its colleges will again require test scores for enrollment and merit scholarships in 2022.

-- After the pandemic had arrived, in a 2020 NACAC (National Association for College Admission Counseling) survey of admissions officials at 221 colleges, more than 82% answered that they gave standardized test scores “considerable or moderate importance” in admissions decisions.
+- After the pandemic began, a 2020 NACAC (National Association for College Admission Counseling) survey of admissions officials at 221 colleges, more than 82% answered that they gave standardized test scores “considerable or moderate importance” in admissions decisions.

-- In June 2021, the Montana University System Board voted to make scores optional for admission, though ACT scores will be required for Honors Scholarships.
+- In June 2021, the Montana University System Board voted to make scores optional for admission, though ACT/SAT scores are required for Honors Scholarships.

 Taking the test is optional for those excited to pay full price

-Test-optional often just means that no test score is required to get in.
-But many test-optional schools financially reward students for ‘college-ready’ ACT scores.
-The grid below illustrates how the tuition cost decreases at three test-optional colleges thanks to a higher score.
-Students headed into the trades or starting at community colleges should also prepare for an ACT because many two-year colleges also give scholarships thanks to a higher ACT score.
+Test-optional often means that no test score is required for admission.
+But many test-optional schools financially reward students for ‘college-ready’ ACT/SAT scores.
+The grid below illustrates how tuition cost decreases at three test-optional colleges with a higher ACT score.
+Students headed to trades or community colleges should also test prep.
+Many two-year colleges also give scholarships thanks to a higher test score.

-Juniors and seniors, these three colleges and so many others give scholarships based on scores.
-So work hard to jump that score now or possibly pay more later.
-Increasing that score remains the best-paying job a high school student can have.
+Work hard to jump that score now or possibly pay more later.
+Increasing your test score remains the best-paying job a high school student can have.

-Not only does a higher ACT or SAT score trigger merit-based and need-based aid, that higher score may give an applicant a competitive edge in selective college admissions versus students who submit no scores, one reason about 85% of applicants to test-optional University of Chicago pre-Covid chose to submit their test scores.
+A higher ACT or SAT score triggers merit-based and need-based aid.
+That higher score may also give an applicant a competitive edge in selective college admissions versus students who submit no scores.
+About 85% of applicants to test-optional University of Chicago chose to submit scores.

-That test score can also thankfully mean NO remedial classes
+That test score can also mean NO remedial classes

-There is also the issue of class placement.
-The University of Nebraska-Lincoln is one school that requires its engineering majors to have at least a 24 on their ACT.
-And an ACT score of 22 or higher should waive two- and four-year college applicants out of most freshmen year remedial classes, the high school do-over classes that offer no college credit and reduce the likelihood of ever graduating.
+Class placement also matters.
+The University of Nebraska-Lincoln requires engineering majors to have a 24+ ACT.
+An ACT score of 22+ waives most freshmen year remedial classes at both two- and four-year schools.
+These “high school do-over classes” offer no college credit and reduce the likelihood of ever graduating.

 The ‘optional’ in ‘test-optional’ is misleading